frostoven/Cosmosis/README.md

 pointer locking / unlocking.
 If you get stuck wanting to look around but instead you have only a mouse cursor, press `Left Ctrl` and you'll switch to mouse-look mode.
-If you rebind core controls and accidentally break the game, go to `%AppData%` (Windows) or
+If you rebind core controls and accidentally break the game, go to `%AppData%` (Windows) or `~/.local/share/` (Linux) and delete the directory named `CosmosisGame`, then restart the game.

 The latest beta can currently do the following:
-* Fly around at many thousand times the speed of light in a to-scale large universe (millions if light-years across) with no glitches or lagging (even on weak graphics cards).
-This is launched by default, and uses a space ship with a warp drive and nothing else.
+* Fly around at many thousand times the speed of light in a to-scale large universe (millions of light-years across) with no glitches or lag (even on weak graphics cards).
+This mode is launched by default, and uses a spaceship with a warp drive and nothing else.
 * Fly around [real Earth-visible stars](https://github.com/feynmansbongos/BSC5P-JSON-XYZ)
   as a ghost.
-You can activate this by pressing Backspace and going to `debug tools` -> `Star free-flight`.
+You can activate this mode by pressing Backspace and going to `debug tools` -> `Star free-flight`.
 Use `+` and `-` to change flight speed.

 <!--